Zimbra-Community/pgp-zimlet/README.md

 zmzimletctl deploy tk_barrydegraaff_zimbra_openpgp.zip

-If you have a LOT of Internet Explorer users, they will see an error message, you can disable this zimlet via COS:
+If you have a LOT of Internet Explorer users, you can disable this zimlet via COS:

 https://github.com/barrydegraaff/pgp-zimlet/blob/master/docu/zimlet-cos-for-internet-explorer.png